In Fusion, you can choose between two modeling modes, based on your design needs at any given time during the design process.

 You can right-click the Default Component in the Browser to switch the design from one modeling mode to the other.

-Use the Do Not Capture Design History command to switch from Parametric Modeling mode to Direct Modeling mode:
+Use the Change to Direct Modeling Mode tool to switch from Parametric Modeling Mode to Direct Modeling Mode.

 Recognizable features like Extrude, Fillet, and Hole are added to the Browser.